Vulpolox/ExpressionHandlerProject/README.md

  ### Entering Expression

+ Click on the number and parenthesis buttons to enter expression

  ![Entering Expression](https://github.com/Vulpolox/ExpressionHandlerProject/blob/main/Screenshots/EnterExpression.png)

  ### Checking if Expression is Balanced

+ Click on the "CHECK IF BALANCED BUTTON" to see if expression is balanced

  ![Check if Expression Is Balanced](https://github.com/Vulpolox/ExpressionHandlerProject/blob/main/Screenshots/CheckIfBalanced.png)

  ### Converting to Prefix

+ Click on the "CONVERT TO PREFIX" button to convert entered expression to prefix

  ![Converting to Prefix](https://github.com/Vulpolox/ExpressionHandlerProject/blob/main/Screenshots/Prefix.png)

  ### Converting to Postfix

+ Click on the "CONVERT TO POSTFIX" button to convert entered expression to postfix

  ![Converting to Postfix](https://github.com/Vulpolox/ExpressionHandlerProject/blob/main/Screenshots/Postfix.png)

  ### Evaluating Expression
+ Click on the "EVALUATE" button to evaluate entered expression

  ![Evaluating Expression](https://github.com/Vulpolox/ExpressionHandlerProject/blob/main/Screenshots/Evaluate.png)